-Application integration vs data integration: where they differ and how they’re merging
+Application integration vs data integration: how they overlap

 Application integration vs data integration